-10. Fund Specific Information (in '000, except for (a))

-(a) Fund Formation and Series Information
+- 10. Fund Specific Information (in '000, except for (a)) - (a) Fund Formation, Series Information and Fund Merger

-Date of Formation: June 13, 2016
+Date of Formation of the Predecessor Fund: October 28, 2002

 The Fund may issue an unlimited number of securities of each series.
 The number of issued and outstanding securities of each series is disclosed in the Statements of Changes in Financial Position.